MikePacey/Lancaster-HEC/docs/monitoring.rst

   * - NODELIST(REASON)
     - For running jobs this is the list of compute nodes the job is running on.
 For pending jobs this will give the reason for the pending status (e.g. Resources if the cluster is busy, or Priority if other pending jobs have a higher priorty to run

-The default action for squeue is to output basic information on all jobs.
+The default action for **squeue** is to output basic information on all jobs.
 The list of all users' jobs is usually very long!

 Job Lifecycle
 -------------

-A job's lifecycle can be tracked via the ST (state) field in the output from squeue.
+A job's lifecycle can be tracked via the ST (state) field in the output from **squeue**.
 All jobs start with a status of PD (pending).
 If the cluster is busy, or the job has requested a resource which is currently fully utilised, then a job may spend some time in this state.
 (For more information on requesting resources, please refer to Requesting